Academic Screening, Growth, and Diagnostic Tests

 Middle schools use different assessments to meet state requirements for students in grades 6-8.
 Reading and mathematics growth assessments fulfill Virginia Assessment Program (VAP) requirements.
 These assessments also serve as screeners to fulfill Virginia Literacy Act (VLA) and FCPS Multi-Tiered Systems of Support (MTSS) requirements.
 Additional reading diagnostic tests also help to fulfill Virginia Literacy Act (VLA) requirements.

-• MAP Growth Math is used in fall, winter, and spring with all students scheduled to take a spring SOL test
+• Measures of Academic Progress (MAP) Math is used in fall, winter, and spring with all students scheduled to take a spring SOL test

 • iReady Reading is used in fall, winter, and spring with all students scheduled to take a spring SOL test